LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 HTTP datagrams ({{HTTP-DATAGRAM}}) defines how multiplexed, potentially unreliable datagrams can be sent inside an HTTP connection.
 All datagrams are always associated with a request stream.
-In HTTP/3, HTTP datagrams can map directly to QUIC datagrams, in which case they carry an encoding of the stream ID that is used to demultiplex at the receiver; see {{Section 3.1 of HTTP-DATAGRAM}}. {{HTTP-DATAGRAM}} also defines the DATAGRAM capsule, which can be used for reliable delivery over all versions of HTTP; see
+In HTTP/3, HTTP datagrams can map directly to QUIC datagrams, in which case they carry a Quarter Stream ID - an encoding of the request stream ID - that is used to demultiplex at the receiver;
-{{Section 3.5 of HTTP-DATAGRAM}}.
+see {{Section 3.1 of HTTP-DATAGRAM}}. {{HTTP-DATAGRAM}} also defines the DATAGRAM capsule, which can be used for reliable delivery over all versions of HTTP; see {{Section 3.5 of HTTP-DATAGRAM}}.
 In all cases, the prioritization of datagrams is noted as unspecified and delegated to future extensions.

 This document describes how the Extensible Priorities scheme can be augmented to also apply to HTTP datagrams that are multiplexed with other flows or streams.
-It enhances the Priority signals sent by clients, with a new `du` parameter and explains how this input is to be considered in server scheduling decisions for HTTP datagrams mapped to QUIC datagrams.
+It enhances the Priority signals sent by clients, with a new datagram-urgency (`du`) parameter and explains how this input is to be considered in server scheduling decisions for HTTP datagrams mapped to QUIC datagrams.

 ## Notational Conventions